tuckerrc/jobs_map/README.md

 # New Locations

 Any city not know by the app will show up near the Bermuda Triangle.
 Add an issue for any cities that you see mapped near the Bermuda Triangle.

+# TODO

+- Advanced Search abilities
+- Summary in Map popup
+- Animations for search box
+- Instructions for how to use the map